chris4jahn/Cloud-Coffeebreak/_posts/2024-12-23-azure-cost-opmization-part-7-bring-cloud-cost-optimization-to-your-organization.md

 background: '/img/header.png'
 ---

 In my blog series, you’ve learned how to optimize your cloud costs.
-This final and most important step focuses on making optimization a habit—whether daily or at least weekly. **FinOps** can help you achieve this.
+This final and most important step focuses on making optimization a habit — whether daily or at least weekly. **FinOps** can help you achieve this.

 **FinOps**, short for Financial Operations, is a framework designed to help organizations optimize their cloud spending.
 It follows a continuous cycle of **"Inform, Optimize, Operate"**.
 In this post, we’ll dive into how to implement FinOps in your organization and achieve significant cost savings.